-For the seventh year in a row, the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
+I am also pleased to report that for the eighth year in a row, the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
 In order to receive the award, plans must meet requirements on funding, financial reporting, member benefits, actuarial and audit practices.